 1. The Online Nutrition Program Isn’t Worth It

-The nutrition program at Crunch is offered in partnership with dotFIT, which was founded by former professional bodybuilder Neal Spruce.
-However, after learning more about it, I don’t think it’s a program most people should participate in.
+The nutrition program at Crunch is offered in partnership with dotFIT.
+After learning more about it, I wouldn’t recommend it to most people.

 When you register, you have to answer questions about your medical history and activity levels.
-Its calorie calculator then provides a daily calorie goal depending on whether you want to lose weight, gain muscle mass, maintain your weight, or improve your athletic performance.
+Its calorie calculator then provides a daily calorie goal depending on whether you want to lose weight, gain muscle, maintain weight, or improve performance.

 This low of a deficit isn’t sustainable, and I wouldn’t suggest it as part of a long-term weight loss strategy.
-As such, I wouldn’t recommend the dotFIT program for most people.
-There are better resources out there such as Precision Nutrition’s calorie calculator that offer more reasonable approaches to dieting.
+There are better resources out there, such as Precision Nutrition’s calorie calculator, that offer more reasonable approaches to dieting.

-If you’re a female, you can also check out our guide on the female powerlifting diet.
-Even though it’s geared towards powerlifters, many of the principles in this guide can be applied to other training styles as well.
+If you’re a female, check out our guide on the female powerlifting diet.
+Even though it’s geared towards powerlifters, many of the principles in this guide can also be applied to other training styles.

-Crunch Fitness has standard, select, and signature clubs.
-The select and signature clubs are usually larger and have amenities that the other locations don’t.
-This also means that they cost more, but the differences between them are sometimes minor.
+Crunch Fitness has standard and signature clubs.
+The signature clubs are usually larger and have more amenities.
+This also means they cost more, but their differences are sometimes minor.

-If you can swing it or you need access to special amenities, the select and signature clubs are great.
-But if you have a small budget, I’d recommend sticking with a regular club.
+The signature clubs are great if you have a large budget or will use the amenities you can’t find at a standard club.
+But if you can’t afford the higher Crunch Fitness prices, I’d recommend sticking with a regular club.
 You don’t want to get stuck paying for extra amenities you’ll never use.

-3. You Can Speak to a Manager at Your Club About Signing a Short-Term Contract
+3. You Can Ask a Manager About Signing a Short-Term Contract

-If you only want a membership for a short amount of time, you can negotiate your contract with Crunch Fitness.
-Depending on your situation, they may be able to offer short-term contracts for just a few months.
+If you only want a membership for a short time, you can negotiate your contract.
+Depending on your situation, the gym may be able to offer short-term contracts for just a few months.

-This will allow you to avoid the headache of trying to cancel your membership if you want to back out early.
-However, you should make sure they don’t try to automatically renew it once the contract ends.
+This will allow you to avoid the headache of canceling your membership if you want to back out early.
+However, you should ensure your club doesn’t try to automatically renew your plan once the contract ends.

 Crunch Fitness Complaints

-Some members have also complained about funds continuing to be withdrawn from their bank accounts for several months after they canceled.
+Some members have also complained about funds being withdrawn from their bank accounts for several months after they canceled.

 Alternatives to Crunch Fitness